Formula racing: Formula E

-Formula E is the highest class of competition for single-seat, electrically-powered racing cars, which held its inaugural season in 2014–15.
+Formula E is the highest class of competition for single-seat, electrically powered racing cars, which held its inaugural season in 2014–15.
 Conceived in 2012, the championship was intended by the FIA to serve as an R&D platform for the electric vehicle and promote interest in EVs and sustainability.
 The series races predominately on temporary circuits in cities such as New York, Hong Kong, Zürich, Berlin, Rome, and Paris in events known as "ePrix".
 In order to cap costs but maintain technological development, the series uses a spec chassis and battery that must be used by all entrants, with competing teams permitted to design and build their own motors, inverter and rear suspension.
-The series has gained significant traction in recent years.
+The series has gained traction in recent years.